e6a5/word-of-the-day/README.md

  Example At what age are children able to distinguish between right and wrong?

  Definition: to recognize the difference between two people or things

+ ### evict /ɪˈvɪkt/ (verb)

+ Example: A number of tenants have been evicted for not paying the rent.

+ Definition: evict somebody (from something) to force somebody to leave a house or land, especially when you have the legal right to do so.